NOAA-RDHPCS/noaa-rdhpcs.github.io/CODE_STYLE.md

 docs](source/contributing/index.rst) for information on how to build and host these pages.

 ## Whitespaces

 ### Indentation

-Indent with 2 spaces.
+Indent with 2-4 spaces.
+Follow the indentation already established in the file.

-Except:

-* `toctree` directive requires a 3 spaces indentation.

 ### Blank lines